apache/hudi/rfc/rfc-60/rfc-60.md

 ![](read_flow.png)

 #### Considerations
 - Path conversion happens on the fly when reading/writing files.
-This saves Hudi from storing physical locations but it also means extra performance burden, even though it may be negligible.
+This saves Hudi from storing physical locations, and adds the cost of hashing, but the performance burden should be negligible.
 - Since table path and data path will most likely have different top-level folders/authorities, `HoodieWrapperFileSystem` should maintain at least two `FileSystem` objects: one to access table path and another to access storage path. `HoodieWrapperFileSystem` should intelligently tell if it needs